Boykina3/CPS_490_Messenger_-project/README.md

 #### View Active Auctions

-1. User logs into thier account.
+1. User logs into their account.
 2. The active auctions will be shown when log in is valid.

 #### Open an Auction/View Auction Details

-1. User logs into thier account.
+1. User logs into their account.
 2. When viewing active auctions user clicks on any auction card.
 3. This then will display the auction detail page.